Frequently Asked Questions

 Is it possible to find tax debt forgiveness in Canada?
 Many Canadians already face large amounts of debt.
-As of 2023, the debt-to-income ratio for the average Canadian household had risen to 184.5%, meaning Canadians owe $1.85 for every dollar of disposable income.
+As of 2024, the debt-to-income ratio for the average Canadian household is 172.83, meaning Canadians owe $1.73 for every dollar of disposable income.

 Tax debt can be particularly challenging, and the Canada Revenue Agency (CRA) can be a difficult creditor.
 In order to collect back taxes, the CRA can charge penalties, garnish your wages, and even seize the money in your bank account.
-You could also be denied the chance to take advantage of future tax credits.
+Benefits and other provincial or federal tax credits will also be suspended until your debt is settled.

 Thankfully, financial recovery is possible.
 Here are some strategies you can use to pursue tax debt forgiveness.
 Canadian residents can use these tips to reduce their tax debt or, in some cases, eliminate it entirely.